rubenkindt/botler/README.md

 * catkin_make

 ## Execution
-Since we had some troubles using launch files we created a script that will start all the nodes in different terminal tabs (startup.sh).
+Since we had some troubles using launch files for all our nodes we were not able to implement them all.
+To start our botler use the following commands:

+* export TURTLEBOT3_MODEL=burger
+* export GAZEBO_MODEL_PATH=~/botler/catkin_ws/src/botler_sim/models/:$GAZEBO_MODEL_PATH
+* roslaunch botler_launch botler.launch     (This will launch gazebo, our vision and our movement nodes)

+Unfortunatly we were not able to create a launchfile for the webstream, to start it enter these commands in seperate terminals.
+Don't forget to "source devel/setup.sh" when opening a new terminals

+* rosrun web_video_server web_video_server
+* roslaunch rosbridge_server rosbridge_websocket.launch
+* cd src/dashboard/scripts/ and run python -m SimpleHTTPServer

 In case you don't fully trust us you can find the manual startup squence below.

 * go back to the catkin workspace (cd botler/catkin_ws)